VividCortex/go-database-sql-tutorial/README.md

 }
 for rows.Next() {
 	err := rows.Scan(vals...)
-	// now you can check each element of vals for nil-ness }
+	// Now you can check each element of vals for nil-ness,
+	// and you can use type introspection and type assertions
+	// to fetch the column into a typed variable.
+}
 ```